marcolanaro/DataChannel.IO/Readme.md

 You should now be running on your local server!
 If it fails, check your firewall.
 You can change the port for the DataChannel in the 'runDatachannel.js' script

-## How To Use Precise.io Server for other projects
+## How To Use Precise.io Server for other projects (On the clients)

 #### Creating a DataChannel Object
 	var datachannel = new DataChannel({